Abud Efendi Mansion, owned by Yücel Cultural Foundation covers a total area of 3,243 square meters including its garden and annexes.

 Interior ornamentation of the structure which is as stunning as its architecture is comparable to the best examples of the period.

-The building has one of the most beautiful examples of stalactite ceilings with landscape pictures which has survived until today since the 19th century.
-It was registered by High Board of Monuments in 1983 as a second-order historical monument that should be preserved.
+The building has one of the most beautiful examples of stalactite ceilings with landscape pictures, which has survived until today, since the 19th century.
+It was registered by High Board of Monuments, in 1983, as a second-order historical monument that should be preserved.
+Later it is updated as a first-order historical monument.

-It is located in historical Eminönü district, at a distance of 70 meters from Hagia Sophia and adjacent to Basilica Cistern, the region between Gülhane and Sultanahmet neighborhoods, contiguous to Alemdar street (Streetcar track which is the main transportation route in the district) and Salkım Söğüt and Zeynep Sultan streets in the rear.
+The mansion is located in historical Eminönü district, at a distance of 70 meters from Hagia Sophia and adjacent to Basilica Cistern, the region between Gülhane and Sultanahmet neighborhoods, contiguous to Alemdar street (Streetcar track which is the main transportation route in the district) and Salkım Söğüt and Zeynep Sultan streets in the rear.
+The building also has a car park, with 110 car capacity.
+The 845 square meter terrace, that is neighboring the mansion, offers its guests a very beautiful Hagia Sophia view.

-It is surrounded by ruins from the Constantinople period and parts of Chalkopteria–Hagia Priory which were Constantinople’s first and most important structures which were located in this area.
+It is surrounded by ruins from the Constantinople period and parts of Chalkopteria–Hagia Priory, which were one of the Constantinople’s first and most important structures, are presumed to be located in this area.

 Relievo, restitution and restoration projects have been approved allowing multi-functional use by the Cultural Assets Preservation Office.